-Tooth bonding is an excellent procedure for repairing a tooth that has become discolored or damaged.
-Made out of the same material as a tooth-colored filling, the plastic resin used will blend in seamlessly with your natural tooth color.
+Tooth bonding is a procedure for repairing a tooth that has become discolored or damaged.
+Made out of the same material as a tooth-colored filling, the plastic resin used in Tooth bonding will blend in seamlessly with your natural tooth color.

 With proper care, you can expect composite bonding to last for up to a decade.
 Although the composite material is strong, keep in mind that it is not as strong as your tooth enamel.
 To help extend the life your tooth bonding, it’s crucial that you avoid chewing on hard candy, ice cubes, and other substances that can cause cracks in the bonding material.
 Avoid such habits as biting your nails and chewing on pen caps as these can also weaken the bonding material.